Payment on Demand: Production notes

 The film's original title was The Story of a Divorce.
-It was made in 1949 but was not released until two years later, following the success of All About Eve.
+This was Bette Davis' first film after the end of her contract with Warner Bros.
+Production began in February 1950; the film was released in February 1951, following Davis' success in her next film, All About Eve.

 The original script left no doubt about the couple's future.
 The final scene depicted a reunited Joyce and David at the breakfast table, with the woman engaging in her familiar social-climbing talk.
 It was clear she was still an overly ambitious wife determined to dominate her husband and steer his career path.
 RKO executive Howard Hughes, unhappy with the ending and the title, called the director and the two leads into the studio only two days before the film was scheduled to open at Radio City Music Hall in New York City and had them shoot his revision to the script, which he had rechristened Payment on Demand.
-The scene was processed, spliced into the final reel, and shipped on a Hughes-owned TWA aircraft, arriving at the theatre after the film already had begun under its original title.
+The scene was processed, spliced into the final reel, and shipped on a Hughes-owned TWA aircraft, arriving at the theater after the film already had begun under its original title.
 The projectionist had just enough time to thread his machine with the new final reel.
 Bette Davis later said, "The new ending broke our hearts.
 The one we had shot was the true ending for our film.
 We also were brokenhearted over the title change."